nanmozhi-25/nutrizen-ai/README.md

 - Git & GitHub
 - VS Code

-> **Note:** Food Scanner uses AI-powered image analysis to estimate nutritional information and automatically logs meals into the user's food diary.
-> (`src/pages/FoodScanner.jsx`) to simulate an AI image-recognition API.
+> **Note:** > **Note:** The Food Scanner currently uses a mock AI nutrition analysis function to simulate image recognition.
+The architecture is designed so it can easily be integrated with a real AI vision API such as Gemini Vision or Google Vision in the future.
 > It's structured to be swapped for a real service (e.g. Clarifai, Google
 > Vision, or a custom-trained model) without changing the rest of the flow.